-There’s no better way to pass a sunny afternoon than lounging in the shade with some a good book.
+There’s no better way to pass a sunny afternoon than lounging in the shade with a good book.
 Enjoy a little eye candy alongside an icy drink this July, with these five beautiful books that we think are worth adding to your summer reading list.

 1 Experimenting Landscapes